prasbhat/mvc-springboot-thymeleaf/README.md

 ```shell
 git clone https://github.com/prasbhat/mvc-springboot-thymeleaf.git
 ```
-Import the project as "Maven Project" into your favourite IDE and execute the `main` method in the `com.myzonesoft.security.MVCSpringbootThymeleafApplication` class from your IDE.
+Import the project as "Maven Project" into your favourite IDE and execute the `main` method in the `MVCSpringbootThymeleafApplication` class from your IDE.

 `Right Click on the file and Run as Java Application`